-A brand’s story is at the core of every media pitch, every meeting, and every opportunity to communicate.
+A brand’s story is at the core of every campaign, media pitch and opportunity to communicate.
 Defining that story so that it is conveyed in a creative, compelling and concise manner is at the heart of a brand’s messaging platform.

 Who are we?
 What do we stand for?
 What makes us unique?
 Where is our expertise?
 What problems are we solving?
 What is our vision?
 What are our proof-points?
 How do we stand apart from the crowd?

 The answers to fundamental questions like these should define and drive a brand’s strategic approach and they should echo throughout every interaction.
 And, at the end of every campaign, the pull-through of these messages should weigh heavily as a measure of success.

 With every article, interview or post, brands should be asking themselves: Did we get across who we are, what we stand for, our unique differentiators, our expertise, our vision, etc.?

 SHIFT’s senior teams are trained and experienced in messaging platform development for brands in every sector and at every stage – and, we’ve learned a few things about the process along the way.
 Here are our fast tips for developing (or strengthening) your own messaging platform.

 Try this test, ask five people across your organization this fundamental question about your brand: what do we do best?